A Responsive Landing Page with React.

 Hack the contact us section to completion.

 At this point, I am confident that I have done a great job preparing you to be able to complete the contact us section on your own.
 The contact us section is one of those challenges.
-That is why I am giving you a chance to hack it and don’t fret about the CSS you can just get the file contents from this link (styles.css).
+That is why I am giving you a chance to hack it.
+Don’t fret about the CSS you can just get the file contents from this link (styles.css).
 Before you use it, clear the contents of the current index.css file.

 When you are done then include the code snippet below at the end of our code in the JS file.